-On October 22, 1998, Petro, Star Gas Partners, Star Gas Propane and a whollyowned subsidiary of Star Gas Propane, executed a merger agreement.
+On October 22, 1998, Petro, Star Gas Partners, Star Gas Propane and a wholly-owned subsidiary of Star Gas Propane, executed a merger agreement.
 The parties entered into an amended and restated merger agreement on February 3, 1999 to reflect changes in the transaction.
-Under the merger agreement, upon the completion of the transaction, the subsidiary will be merged with and into Petro, with Petro surviving the merger as a wholly-owned indirect subsidiary of Star Gas Propane.
+Under the merger agreement, upon the completion of the transaction on March 26, 1999, the subsidiary was merged with and into Petro, with Petro surviving the merger as a wholly-owned indirect subsidiary of Star Gas Propane.
 As a result of the merger:

-- each outstanding share of Petro Class A common stock, par value \$0.10 per share, and Petro Class C common stock, par value \$0.10 per share, other than shares that have been exchanged in the exchange or as to which dissenters' rights have been perfected, will be converted into 0.11758 senior subordinated units; - . each outstanding share of Petro junior convertible preferred stock will be converted into 0.11758 common units; and - . each outstanding share of Petro Series C exchangeable preferred stock due 2009 will be converted into the right to receive \$19.67 in cash per share plus accrued and unpaid dividends.
+- each outstanding share of Petro Class A common stock, par value \$0.10 per share, and Petro Class C common stock, par value \$0.10 per share, other than shares that have been exchanged in the exchange, was converted into 0.11758 senior subordinated units; - . each outstanding share of Petro junior convertible preferred stock was converted into 0.11758 common units; and - each outstanding share of Petro Series C exchangeable preferred stock due 2009 was converted into the right to receive \$10.69 in cash per share plus accrued and unpaid dividends except for an aggregate of 505,000 shares of Series C preferred stock that were converted into an aggregate of 400,531 common units.

-There are 11,228 shares of Petro Class B common stock, par value \$0.10 per share, currently outstanding, representing less than 0.01% of the issued and outstanding shares of Petro common stock, which will remain outstanding following the completion of the transaction.
+There are 11,228 shares of Petro Class B common stock, par value \$0.10 per share, representing less than 0.01% of the issued and outstanding shares of Petro common stock, which remained outstanding following the completion of the transaction.

-The "exchange" will occur immediately prior to the merger and is comprised of the following elements.
+The "exchange" occured immediately prior to the merger and was comprised of the following elements.

-(a) Holders of Petro common stock, consisting of Irik P. Sevin, Audrey L. Sevin, Hanseatic Corp. and Hanseatic Americas LDC, who are referred to as the "LLC Owners," will form Star Gas LLC, to which they will contribute a portion of their shares of Petro common stock in exchange for all of the limited liability company interests in Star Gas LLC.
-Star Gas LLC will contribute those shares to Star Gas Partners in exchange for general partner units.
-In addition, the LLC Owners will contribute their remaining shares of Petro common stock to Star Gas Partners in exchange for junior subordinated units.

-(b) Other Petro common stockholders who are affiliates of Petro will contribute shares of Petro common stock to Star Gas Partners in exchange for Star Gas Partners senior subordinated units.
+- (a) Holders of Petro common stock, consisting of Irik P. Sevin, Audrey L. Sevin, Hanseatic Corp. and Hanseatic Americas Inc., who are referred to as the "LLC Owners," formed Star Gas LLC, to which they contributed a portion of their shares of Petro common stock in exchange for all of the limited liability company interests in Star Gas LLC.
+Star Gas LLC contributed those shares to Star Gas Partners in exchange for general partner units.
+In addition, the LLC Owners contributed their remaining shares of Petro common stock to Star Gas Partners in exchange for junior subordinated units. - (b) Other Petro common stockholders who are affiliates of Petro contributed shares of Petro common stock to Star Gas Partners in exchange for Star Gas Partners senior subordinated units.